zhandos717/doc/en/appearance/menu.md

 <a name="condition"></a>
 ## Display condition

-You can show menu items based on a condition by using the `canSee()` method.
+You can display menu items based on a condition using the `canSee()` method.

 ```php
 /**